 8. Sago Palm, the Edible tree

 Pic: the pure carbohydrate from sago palm saved many lives in WW2.
-Sago Palm is also called The Tree of a Thousand Use.
-You can use its leaves to make handicraft and roof, and its trunk to build houses, etc.
+Sago Palm is also called The Tree of a Thousand Uses.
+You can use its leaves to make handicrafts and a roof, and its trunk to build houses, etc.

 Sago is one of the staple food for people living in south-west of Sabah (Kuala Penyu and Beaufort) and they even celebrate Sago Festival annually.
 To extract the starch of sago palm, they pound the soft kernel of the trunk into chips, wash the pulverized pith with water, collect the starch and dry it.
 Sago can be made into different delicious food such as cake and pudding, and the traditional way to enjoy it is to make Ambuyat, a translucent and sticky sago paste, which is served with fish and sour soup.

 Pic: the traditional tool of sago processing.
-Now it’s replaced by machine.
+Now it’s replaced by a machine.

 Pic: Ambuyat.. yummy..

-During sago processing, the farmers also pick up some wiggling fat larvae of beetle (Butod) which is well-fed in kernel.
+During sago processing, the farmers also pick up some wiggling fat larvae of the beetle (Butod), which are well-fed on the kernel.
 Some locals consider this juicy butod a delicacy and love to eat it alive.
 Are you keen to try?

 9. Pelawan, a Naked tree

-There is a Chinese proverb says, “Man needs face as much as tree needs bark”, so I was surprised to see Pelawan tree (Tristaniopsis spp), which is a member of the Myrtaceae and quite common in lower montane forest of Sabah highland.
+There is a Chinese proverb that says, “Man needs face as much as a tree needs bark”, so I was surprised to see the Pelawan tree (Tristaniopsis spp), which is a member of the Myrtaceae and quite common in the lower montane forest of the Sabah highland.

-About 20 species of Pelawan are found in Borneo and these bizarre trees are characterized by flaky orange bark.
-The tree is so beautiful that there is a story which says other trees were so jealous of its fashionable peeling bark that they beat it with branches.
+About 20 species of Pelawan are found in Borneo, and these bizarre trees are characterized by flaky orange bark.
+The tree is so beautiful that a story says other trees were so jealous of its fashionable peeling bark that they beat it with branches.

 Pic: Tristaniopsis tree in Long Pasia